aqnanp/SPM-Field-CO2Flood/README.md

 # SPM-Field-CO2Flood
-Field Based SPM - Optimization for CO2 Flooding Case This is a case studied during 3rd semester at NTNU as a fulfillment for TPG4560 Course.
+Field Based Smart Proxy Model - Optimization for CO2 Flooding Case This is a case studied during 3rd semester at NTNU as a fulfillment for TPG4560 Course.
 Abstract, details and the study result are reported in the project report.